JimmyBlundell/order-book/README.md

 ### Installing

-* Make sure yarn is installed on your machine.
+* Make sure SQL and yarn are installed on your machine.
-* Make sure SQL
+* Use node version 16.15.0
-* Navigate to rss-feed-reader/frontend/rss-feed
+* Navigate to rss-feed-reader/frontend
   * For an all-in-one installation, run ``` npm run initialize ```
 * Otherwise
   * ``` npm install ``` in this folder